DOMHelpers-Js/dom-helpers/Methods Documentation/Reactive Methods/04_Forms Methods/Computed Properties/isDirty.md

 window.onbeforeunload = (e) => {
   if (form.isDirty) {
     e.preventDefault();
-    return 'You have unsaved changes.
+    return 'You have started filling the form.
 Leave anyway?';
   }
 };
 ```